 Additionally, at the Plan of Study meeting, course credits accepted from previous graduate studies is discussed.
-After the Advanced Standing form is completed it must be submitted to the Office of Student Services for posting and filing.
+After the Advanced Standing form is completed, it must be submitted to the Academic Advising office for posting and filing.

 ANNUAL PROGRESS EVALUATION FORM